oracle/gdk-vscode-extensions/micronaut/README.md

     - To deploy a containerized Micronaut application, select the **dockerPush** goal.
     - To deploy a containerized native executable, select the **dockerPushNative** goal.

-To configure your application's container registry, see the [Micronaut Deploying Application](https://micronaut-projects.github.io/micronaut-maven-plugin/latest/examples/deploy.html) Maven documentation or [Gradle Plugin Documentation](https://micronaut-projects.github.io/micronaut-gradle-plugin/latest/).
+To configure your application's container registry, see the documentation for [Micronaut Maven Plugin](https://micronaut-projects.github.io/micronaut-maven-plugin/latest/)/[Micronaut Gradle Plugin](https://micronaut-projects.github.io/micronaut-gradle-plugin/latest/).

 ### Deploy Your Application to Oracle Cloud Infrastructure

-Micronaut extension is part of [Graal Cloud Native Extension Pack](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graal-cloud-native-pack) which also provides [OCI DevOps Tools extension](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.oci-devops).
-This extension simplifies deployment and build of not only Micronaut application in Oracle Cloud Infrastructure.
-It is recommended to install OCI DevOps Extension when working with OCI.
-Supported technologies are:
-   1. Micronaut
-   2. Graal Cloud Native
-   3. Spring Boot

-   * Gradle or Maven projects.
+**Prerequisites:**
+* An Oracle Cloud Infrastructure (OCI) account.
+* The [OCI DevOps Tools extension](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.oci-devops) (part of the [Graal Cloud Native Extension Pack](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graal-cloud-native-pack)).

-When used OCI DevOps extension provisions build and deployment pipelines for these projects including build of:
+The OCI DevOps Tools extension provisions build and deployment pipelines for:
-   1. OCI Native Executable Container - docker container with application compiled in GraalVM native image
-   2. OCI JVM container - docker container with application built into Jar files
+* An OCI native executable container: a containerized native executable
+* An OCI Java container: a containerized Micronaut application

-It also provisions OKE cluster to run these containers in Kubernetes service.
+It can also provision a cluster to run your container on Oracle's [Container Engine for Kubernetes](https://docs.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm).
-Read [Using OCI DevOps Tools Extensions in VS Code](https://www.graal.cloud/gcn/get-started/using-gcn-vscode-tools/) to see all the support for OCI DevOps available in VSCode.
+For more information about using the OCI DevOps Tools Extension, see [Using OCI DevOps Tools Extensions in VS Code](https://www.graal.cloud/gcn/get-started/using-gcn-vscode-tools/).

+[comment]: <This should reference Micronaut, or OCI, not GCN>

 ### Connect to an Oracle Autonomous Database